 Kara and I kind of made this one up as we went along and we’re happy to say it’s a success!
 Make sure you add this one to you’re St. Patty’s menu!

-1 pound corned beef, thinly sliced
+- 1 lb corned beef, thinly sliced

-1 1/2 cups shredded Swiss cheese (1 bag)
+- 1 1/2 cup shredded Swiss cheese (1 bag)

-2 cups sauerkraut
+- 2 cup sauerkraut

 - 1 package spring roll wrappers

-egg wash (1 egg beaten with 1 tablespoon water)
+- egg wash (1 egg beaten with 1 tablespoon water)

-Thousand Island dressing for dipping
+- Thousand Island dressing for dipping

-Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper and set aside.

-Dice the corned beef and place in a large bowl.
+- Dice the corned beef and place in a large bowl.
 Add the sauerkraut and swiss cheese and mix to combine.

-Lay an egg roll wrapper out on your work surface with one corner pointing toward you.
+- Lay an egg roll wrapper out on your work surface with one corner pointing toward you.
 Add 2 tablespoons of the meat mixture to the center of the wrapper.
 Fold the corner closest to you up over the filling.
 Roll slightly away from you then fold in the two outside corners, and continue rolling the wrapper tightly away from you.
 Securely close the egg roll by lightly brushing the inside top corner of the wrapper with the egg mixture.
 Brush the top of the egg rolls with the egg mixture also.
 Repeat with the remaining wrappers and filling.